Current Deals from AT&T

 Why order Internet with AT&T?

-Like many of the nation's traditional telecom providers, AT&T has been modernizing and upgrading its network infrastructure from copper to fiber optic for the last several years.
+Like many of the nation's traditional telecom providers, AT&T has been modernizing and upgrading its network infrastructure from copper to fiber internet for the last several years.
 Not surprisingly, larger metro areas and more densely populated communities have been prioritized, but larger-scale internet service infrastructure upgrades are starting to reach smaller communities as well.
 In areas where the regional internet infrastructure and equipment has been upgraded, internet speeds that exceed copper-line DSL limitations may be offered, but full 1 Gig (940 Mbps) service may not be available.
 To benefit fully from gigabit speeds, internet infrastructure must be upgraded at a neighbourhood level and fiber must be run directly into the home.

-In some rural areas where availability of copper-line DSL or fiber infrastructure is poor, AT&T offers "fixed wireless" internet.
+In some rural areas where availability of copper-line DSL or fiber internet infrastructure is poor, AT&T offers "fixed wireless" internet.
 Wimax internet service which can provide speeds of up to 25 Mbps using a directional antenna.
 As with most AT&T internet plans, upload speeds are typically 10 to 20% the speed of download speeds.
 Also, the connection speeds may vary due to weather conditions like rain and fog, which can interfere.
 However, the weather is a factor more often with satellite internet.

 Since AT&T offers landline and mobile phone service, wireless data services, as well as satellite TV through it's DirecTV subsidiary, customers can often gain additional savings by bundling several products.
-Customers who have AT&T internet service may benefit from discounts on TV or wireless data plans.
+Customers who have AT&T internet service may benefit from discounts on TV or wireless internet plans.
 While the amounts can vary based on location and the services involved, loyalty discounts are typically available for those looking to bundle other AT&T products with their internet service.

 Internet from AT&T is usually offered with attractive introductory pricing for new customers, typically lasting for 1 year, and upfront incentives that can include reward cards or limited trials of new products.
 While these incentives can be a short-term money-saver for customers, it's worth mentioning that a 24 month agreement is typically required and prices are higher in the 2nd year.
 Early termination fees may apply if customers cancel internet service prior to the end of their agreement.
-Fees might also apply for exceeding your monthly data cap unless the plan offers unlimited internet data.
+Fees might also apply for exceeding your monthly data cap unless the plan offers unlimited data.
 The data allowance for a typical AT&T internet plan is generally high enough for most home users, but heavy users may opt to pay extra for an unlimited data allowance.
 Other typical fees may include an equipment fee, generally $10 mo, installation fees and local TV access fees (where applicable).

-AT&T internet competitors include DSL and fiber providers like Verizon, Frontier and CenturyLink along with cable providers like Spectrum and Xfinity (Comcast).
+AT&T internet competitors include DSL and fiber internet providers like Verizon, Frontier and CenturyLink along with cable providers like Spectrum and Xfinity (Comcast).
 They also compete with EarthLink Internet who operates as a value-added service provider on the AT&T network.
-Rural internet customers with an internet connection may also find that a satellite internet plan or wireless data plan may offer internet speeds better than or equal to wired internet services.
+Rural internet customers with an internet connection may also find that a satellite internet plan or wireless data plan may offer internet speeds better than or equal to wired internet plans.